HEOM-Based Numerical Framework for Quantum Simulation of Two-Dimensional Vibrational Spectra in Molecular Liquids (HEOM-2DVS): Computational Framework for HEOM-2DVS

-Time evolution of the HEOM was performed using the Runge--Kutta method.
-The implementation efficiently manages large queues through external libraries.
-Further details are provided in the accompanying \texttt{README.txt} file.
+The time evolution of the HEOM was computed using the Runge--Kutta method with a time step of $dt = 0.15\,\mathrm{fs}$.
+When integrating the HEOM, we varied the number of hierarchy levels (i.e., the number of Padé terms) to ensure convergence.
+For the four-level system considered here, we used $K_1 = 4$, $K_{1'} = 4$, and $K_2 = 4$.
+The implementation efficiently manages large queues through external libraries including those with GPU support.
+Additional details can be found in the accompanying \texttt{README.pdf} file.

-Numerical calculations were performed on a PC: (i) Intel(R) Core(TM) i9-9900K 8-core, RAM: 32GB.
-The OS we used was almalinux8, the compiler was gcc 14, and we used Python 3.12.
-The libraries used in C++ are Eigen, hdf5-1.14.6.
-The libraries used in Python are numpy, matplotlib, h5py, and pybind11.
+Numerical calculations were performed on two PCs: (i) Intel(R) Core(TM) i9-9900K 8-core CPU with 32 GB RAM and an NVIDIA GeForce RTX 3080 Ti (12 GB), and (ii) Intel(R) Xeon(R) Gold 6212U CPU with 192 GB RAM and an NVIDIA A100 GPU (40 GB).
+The operating system was AlmaLinux 8, the compiler was GCC 13, and Python 3.12 was used.
+The C++/CUDA libraries included Eigen, HDF5 1.14.6, the CUDA runtime, cuBLAS, and cuSPARSE.
+The Python libraries used were NumPy, Matplotlib, h5py, and pybind11.